vajadiye-gif/-Reaction-Diffusion-Systems-as-Data-Generating-Dynamical-Systems/Readme.md

 ## Usage

-Open the corresponding notebook in notebooks/ (in Google Colab for interactivity) Adjust parameters using sliders (e.g., Du, Dv, F, k) Run the notebook → visualize patterns
+Open the corresponding notebook in notebooks/ (in Google Colab for interactivity)

+Select the species using ToggleButtons (e.g., u, v, SNAIL, ZEB ,etc.)
+Run the notebook → visualize patterns
-Save results as arrays, images, or gifs in data/
+Save results as arrays, images, or gifs if needed.

 ## Data & Results